 There are few things more thrilling for a deal shopper than getting something for free.
-In fact, freebie deals are often the most popular offers on our site.
-From smartphones to restaurant food, there are certain categories that are regularly flush with gratis promotions.
-So next time your whip out your wallet, consider first if that purchase could come at no cost to you.
+In fact, freebie deals are often the most popular offers on our site, and we now have a whole freebies hub with all our resources for finding free deals year round.
+From smartphones to restaurant food, there are certain categories that are regularly flush with free-of-charge promotions.

 If you're a fan of phones with Google's operating system, then you're in luck; so many new Android smartphones are released these days that the market has become saturated — and as a result, most models quickly fall to $0 (with new 2-year contracts) after a few months.
-For example, the HTC First (the "Facebook Phone") was released in mid-April this year, and by the first week of May, we saw a deal that knocked it to just 99 cents.
-Even trendy models with lots of media hype do eventually follow the same deal path; last year, it took the Samsung Galaxy S III just four months to become free with contract.
-For more details on how long to wait until phones become free, read our smartphone price guide.
+Even trendy models with lots of media hype do eventually follow the same deal path; in fact, based on patterns we've seen thus far, we're predicting that the Samsung Galaxy S5 could become free with a contract as soon as this summer.

 Getting a full album for free can be difficult, but with the number of music credit freebies we see bundled with Amazon deals, you should be able to amass a stockpile of credits to purchase a number of MP3 downloads that tempt you.
 Moreover, Amazon currently has more than 50,000 free songs available for download.
-Not enough of a selection?
-Check out our complete guide for places to find free music downloads.
+Plus, iTunes, Starbucks, and other vendors tend to distribute free songs on a weekly basis.
+Check out our complete guide for places to find free music downloads for a full set of options.

 Free apps are everywhere.
 In fact, we round them up every day!
-And while some are more enticing than others, at some point even the typically expensive titles see a temporary price drop; for example, you can currently get a download of Adobe Ideas for free, which is a hefty $10 savings.
+And while some are more enticing than others, at some point even the typically expensive titles see a temporary price drop.
 If you're particular, set up an email alert and wait patiently for the app of your choosing to fall in price.

 Companies want to know more about you so they can market to you.
 If you're willing to give up some information about yourself — like your career title or location — you can get a free year's subscription to a variety of magazines.
-In recent months alone, we've seen popular titles like Maxim, Popular Science, AFAR, Forbes, Shape, Food & Wine,Newsweek, Esquire, and more, all for free.
+In recent months alone, we've seen popular titles like W Magazine, Wired, Wine Spectator, Maxim, Lucky, and more, all for free.

 If you've got book cases full of physical books that you'd like to swap out, sites such as PaperBack Swap and Bookmooch allow you to mail your books to members who request them, and then you can request books from others that you'd like to read.
 The more books you give, the more you can receive.
 These sites are free to join, but the sender does pay postage.